 Type 2 Hair Guide

-Once you’ve found your hair category, find its characteristic below:
+Once you’ve found your hair category, find its characteristics below:

 Type 2A: Wavy

 Type 2A hair has a loose S-shaped pattern, with the hair often being quite fine.
 If you have type 2 hair that’s fine, your hair can feel weighed down if you don’t use lightweight products for your hair type.
 This type of hair is already pretty easy to manage, but when teamed with the right haircut, you can achieve the appearance of fuller, thicker strands.

 How to wear type 2A hair